Chart Color Schemes

 Banksia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Banksia, as per the latest Census evaluation, 77.8% of dwellings were houses, with the remaining 22.2% comprising semi-detached homes, apartments, and other dwelling types.
-This contrasts with Sydney metro's figures of 39.8% houses and 60.3% other dwellings.
-Home ownership in Banksia stood at 39.1%, with mortgaged dwellings at 38.1% and rented ones at 22.8%.
-The median monthly mortgage repayment in the area was $2,500, exceeding Sydney metro's average of $2,383.
-Weekly rent median was recorded at $500, compared to Sydney metro's $480.
-Nationally, Banksia's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Banksia, as evaluated at the Census conducted on 9 August 2016, comprised 77.8% houses and 22.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metropolitan area had 39.8% houses and 60.3% other dwellings.
+Home ownership in Banksia was at 39.1%, with mortgaged dwellings at 38.1% and rented dwellings at 22.8%.
+The median monthly mortgage repayment in the area, as of the time of the Census, was $2,500, while the median weekly rent figure was recorded at $500.
+In comparison, Sydney metropolitan area had median monthly mortgage repayments of $2,383 and median weekly rents of $480.
+Nationally, Banksia's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing